selner/scooper/README.md

 ###Options:
 * --lookup-name, -ln : The name of the company to lookup.
 * --lookup-url, -lu : The website URL for the company to lookup.
 * --inputfile, -i : Full file path of the CSV file to use as the input data.
 * --outputfile, -o : (optional) Output path or full file path and name for writing the results.
 * --exclude-moz, -em : Include moz.com data in the final result set.
-*--exclude-quantcast, -eq : Include quantcast.com uniq visitors data in the final result set.
+* --exclude-quantcast, -eq : Include quantcast.com uniq visitors data in the final result set.
-*--exclude-crunchbase, -ec : Include TechCrunch's Crunchbase data in the final result set.
+* --exclude-crunchbase, -ec : Include TechCrunch's Crunchbase data in the final result set.
-*--moz-access-id, -mozid : Your Moz.com API access ID value.
+* --moz-access-id, -mozid : Your Moz.com API access ID value.
 If you do not have one, Moz data will be excluded.
 Learn more at [http://moz.com/products/api].
-*--moz-secret-key, -mozkey : Your Moz.com API secret key value.
+* --moz-secret-key, -mozkey : Your Moz.com API secret key value.
 If you do not have one, Moz data will be excluded.
 Learn more at [http://moz.com/products/api].
-* --crunchbase-api-id, -n : Your Crunchbase API key value.
+* --crunchbase-api-id, -cbid : Your Crunchbase API key value.
 If you do not have one, Crunchbase data will be excluded.
 Learn more at [http://developer.crunchbase.com].
 * --verbose, -v : Show debug statements and other information.
 * --verbose-api-calls, -va : Show API calls in verbose mode.
 * --help, -h: Display this help banner

 ###Bulk Company Searches